ryanchuah/chatbot-builder-from-tree/README.md

 **Questions**: The question to prompt the user with
 **Yes** (Optional): What the chatbot should reply with if the user replied with *yes*
 **No** (Optional): What the chatbot should reply with if the user replied with *no*
+**_If Yes and No are left blank, it indicates that the flow of the conversation should move to the next line of the CSV file regardless of what a user inputs.
+If you choose to do this, you must manually specify training phrases in your DialogFlow Agent_**
 **Clarification** (Optional): What the chatbot should reply with if the user requests clarification or expresses confusion.
 Some examples of a user input that would cause the chatbot to reply with this clarification would be *"Can you elaborate?"*, *"What is that?"*, *"I'm a bit confused"*
-**_If Yes and No are left blank, it indicates that the flow of the conversation should move to the next line of the CSV file regardless of what a user inputs.
-If you choose to do this, you must manually specify training phrases in your DialogFlow Agent_**
+**_Note that clarification only works if the chatbot is utilising Dialogflow Fulfillment.
+This means that the value of `WEBHOOK_USED` in this script must be set to `True` in order to generate the agent code needed for Fulfillment (see below)_**
 **Unique Identifier**: A unique short (~1-8 words) text that uniquely identifies each question

 The following is an example of a decision tree and its corresponding CSV file